cyningstan/TinyBASIC/README.md

 # Tiny BASIC

-* Note: this project is unfinished.
-See the TO DO section for what's still needed and wanted for a finished product.

 Tinybasic is an implementation of the Tiny BASIC language.
 It conforms to the specification by Dennis Allison, published in People's Computer Company Vol.4 No.2 and reprinted in Dr. Dobb's Journal, January 1976.

 ## Getting Started